albinjal/Bayesian-Car-Counting/blog.md

 | BL               | **9.56**   | 7.14   | 95.89   | 840.27                   | 8449            | **390**         |
 | **BL+**              | 10.55  | **5.78**   | **13.68**   | **278.85**                   | 7646            | -413        |

 All models use VGG-19 as backbone and the same data loader and dataset.
-The test sets consists of 83 images with a total of 8059 cars.
+The test sets consists of 83 images with a total of 8059 cars (~97 cars / image).
 The MSE model uses MSE as loss function, BL uses Bayesian Loss, and BL+ uses Bayesian Loss with background count.
 The best results are highlighted in bold.

 ### VGG-19 with Bayesian Loss
-The best results were achieved when using the regular data loader and taking the background into account (Bayes+).
+The best results were achieved when using BL and taking the background into account (Bayes+).
 When inspecting the results closer, we found that some of the configurations struggle with scenes where there are very few cars in particular.
 These scenes have a large proportion of background and the model that does not take this into account inherently struggles.

-BL
+The following images are examples of how the model operates on different scenes.
+We have here overlayed the probability density map over the original image for better interpretation.

+#### Bayesian Loss
+We can observe that the default baysian loss performs relativly well on images with many cars, but struggles with images with few cars.
+This is because the model does not take the background into account, and therefore struggles with scenes with a large proportion of background.
 ![BL](imgs/no_bgpatch_11_37.png)
 ![BL](imgs/no_bgpatch_15_1.png)

-BL+ (with background count)
+#### Bayesian Loss with background count (Bayes+)
+The Bayes+ model performs well on both images with many cars and images with few cars.
+This is because the model takes the background into account, and therefore also performs well on scenes with a large proportion of background.
+We belive this is the main reason why the Bayes+ model on average performs better than the default Bayes model.
 ![BL](imgs/patch_11_37.png)
 ![BL](imgs/patch_15_1.png)